Types of Sparkling Wine: A Guide to Champagne, Prosecco, and More

 Brut or Extra Brut

-This is a very dry sparkling wine.
+Brut sparkling wine is very dry (i.e. not sweet).
 Expect “Extra Brut” to be dryer than “Brut," but on the whole both of these will have little sweetness and high acidity.
 Brut pairs well with food because of its dryness.

 Surprisingly, Extra Dry sparkling wine is less dry (i.e. sweeter) than Brut.
 It has just a touch of sweetness, but isn’t too sweet.